sluongng/alicloud-fc-ts-template/README.md

 6. (Assuming you have SLS setup for FC service) Check logs of function in the last 5 minutes using `npm run func-logs`
 7. Create/Update trigger with `npm run trigger-create` / `npm run trigger-update`
 8. Run whole live cycle with `npm run all`

+## Debugging

+- This repository also included `ts-node` and the [launch.json](.vscode/launch.json) configurations for debugging on VSCode.
+    - Use [eventFunc.test.ts](src/eventFunc.test.ts) file for debugging.

+- TODO: Include Docker setup

 ## Http Trigger